Zod Showcase

 Arrays

 z.array() validates that a value is an array and that every element matches the item schema.
-Try adding a number to the tags array.
+We can chain .min() and .max() to constrain the array length.
+Try adding a number to tags in the example JSON input, or removing all items to see the minimum-length error.

 Schema